TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Tutorial.rst

 ..  note::
     Despite using :file:`autoconfigure: true` the commands
     have to be explicitly defined in :file:`Configuration/Services.yaml`.
-It is recommended to always supply a description, Otherwise there is an empty space in the list of commands.
+It is recommended to always supply a description, otherwise there is an empty space in the list of commands.

 2. Create the command class